Choubi-Mohammed/Choubi-Mohammed/README.md

 - He/Him

 ## ⚡ Fun fact:
-I’m based in Morocco, speak Darija, and I’m always exploring innovative ways to merge technology with creative solutions.
+I’m based in Morocco, and I’m always exploring innovative ways to merge technology with creative solutions.
 Outside of coding, I enjoy discovering new mobile games and diving into digital maps.